fission-codes/fission-codes/README.md

 ![](./static/diagrams/fission-network.png)

 In the above diagram, the dotted arrows are requests (or calls).
-The rest are responses (or returns) that contain FISSION codes; green arrows are success responses, and orange arrows are neither successes nor errors.
+The rest are responses (or returns) that contain FISSION codes: green arrows are success responses, and orange arrows are neither successes nor errors.
 By convention, the code is the first value in a request or multiple return.

 # Example